fvaleri/strimzi-debugging/sessions/006/README.md

 storage_capacity (MB) = retention_mb * replication_factor * part_number
 ```

-In OpenShift, a persistent volume (PV) live outside any namespace and is claimed by using a persistent volume claim
+In OpenShift, a persistent volume (PV) lives outside any namespace and it is claimed by using a persistent volume claim
 (PVC).
-You can specify the storage class (SC) used fir provisioning directly in the Kafka CR.
+You can specify the storage class (SC) used for provisioning directly in the Kafka CR.
 Only volumes created and
 managed by a SC with `allowVolumeExpansion: true` can be increased, but not decreased.
 When using JBOD, you can also
 remove a volume, but data needs to be migrated to other volumes upfront.
 Volumes with
 either `persistentVolumeReclaimPolicy: Retain`, or using a storage class with `reclaimPolicy: Retain` are retained when